dgonzalez33/PaaS/readme.md

 * views.py
 Contains all the methods for displaying the necessary information
 * models.ini
 Contains all the logic and file interaction.
+File location can be found and configured here.
 * tests.py
 Contains test cases for the models